How to use Virtualenv?

 We now ready to create virtual environments.
 Create a new directory

 my-project and change your current working directory to this directory using the

-$ mkdir my-project $ cd my-project
+$ mkdir my-project

 To create the virtual environment type the following: